Professional Opportunities and Responsibilities Outside of Class

 As of the current CBA, the PAC receives $30,000 each academic year, beginning July 1, to distribute on a first-come, first-serve basis.
 If all of the $30,000 is not spent in any academic year, the left over does NOT roll over to the next year.

 Eligible faculty members may each receive a cumulative maximum of $1,000 per academic year, until the money runs out.

 Does the PAC provide funds in advance?

-Do I send Requests for Reimbursement to the PAC?
+Do I send Claims for Reimbursement to the PAC?